-In the case of a crisis, the College emergency planning team will make a decision as to whether or not to close campus.
+In the case of a crisis, the University’s Crisis Management Team and the Office of Housing and Residence Life will make a decision as to whether or not to close campus.

-If campus is closed, all residential facilities (residence halls, courts, townhouses, Peaksview apartment, and all College owned houses) will be closed.
+If campus is closed, all residential facilities (residence halls, courts, townhouses, apartments, and all University-owned houses) will be closed.
 Flyers, emails, and the website will communicate instructions to students.
 Campus housing will be vacated within 48 hours.

 As time is allotted, students should plan to take only the most necessary items: ID documents, cash/credit cards, cell phone (immediate departure); water, snacks, medication, hygiene items (departure within a few hours); personal computer, clothing (departure within more than 6 hours).

 Residential Students will be instructed to complete an Emergency Closure departure form, which will indicate specific travel plans.
 Remaining Students Policy All students, with the exception of International Students, will be required to leave campus within the pre-determined timeline.
 All other students that need to stay will only be allowed to do so with permission from the Director of Housing and Residence Life.